Skip to main content

 He had passed it on as a thought to the seniors Jaimal, Kalla and others who were ready for a peace meeting that went in vain with the arrogant Mughal.

 Each day in Chittorgarh now felt like a day nearer to death.
 And amidst this battle and struggle for survival, love bloomed in Fatta’s heart.
 He saw a girl who took care of his mother, a girl who practised her sword skills religiously.
-A girl who knew his heart even if he didn’t tell aloud.
+A girl who knew his heart even if he didn’t tell it aloud.
 A girl who asked him for administrative updates each week ended with one simple question.
-That now seemed like a norm.
+That now seemed like the norm.

-“How much time do we have Rawatji?”
+“How much time do we have, Rawatji?”
 She was putting the lamps out for the night.

 He stared at her in the dark, and his heart skipped a beat.
 For once, Fatta feared losing something, someone…

 “Rawatji?”
 She frowned at his silence and turned to face him.
 His eyes shone in the flickering light of the sole lamp that was still lit.
 His face told her things he couldn’t dare to say in words.
-In silence, she placed her hand on his thumping heart and asked “What are you scared of?”
+In silence, she placed her hand on his thumping heart and asked, “What are you scared of?”

 “losing…” he stopped at her stare “People and feelings I just found.”